wismh/wind-engine/docs/sdd.md

 signal for this phase, consistent with how much of this windowing feature area has already been verified.

+**Superseded by §21.9.** The `ui_font`/`fonts`/`fonts_replayed_for` cache-and-replay described above, and the `Engine::init()` texture/`UiImage` preload loop it complemented, are gone — replaced by `run_ui_render` resolving each canvas's actual document/stylesheet references every frame, for every window uniformly (no separate secondary-window backfill needed).
+Kept here as the historical record of why per-window font residency needed solving at all; §21.9 is the current mechanism.

 ### 21.7 Secondary window lifecycle

 **Closing is event-based, not automatic — a deliberate product decision, not an oversight.**